Responsibilities of the Management Committee

 • It is useful to write down your agreements about how you will make people feel welcome and how you will deal with any discrimination and harassment in your group.
 These agreements can form an Equality and Diversity policy.

-• The Equalities Act 2010 identifies a list of “protected characteristics”.
+• The Equality Act 2010 identifies a list of “protected characteristics”.
 It is illegal for an organisation to harass or discriminate against anyone because of their age, disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, sex, or sexual orientation.

 More information